pariseclipse/skinanalysis/README.md

 This notebook analyzes facial skin tone using OpenCV's skin detection in the YCrCb color space.
 It extracts the average skin color, converts it to hex, and then classifies it into one of the 12 seasonal palettes.
 Each result includes:

-* A detected skin patch color
+* A detected skin patch colour
 * The classified color season
-* A color bar of recommended tones
+* A colour bar of recommended tones
-* A short style description based on Korean color theory
+* A short style description based on Korean colour theory

 ---

 ## ✨ Features

 * 🖼️ Image upload & skin region detection
-* 🎨 Average skin tone color extraction (RGB + Hex)
+* 🎨 Average skin tone colour extraction (RGB + Hex)
 * 🔎 Classification into one of 12 seasonal palettes:

   * Bright/Cool/Dark Winter